Ressource-Allocation/Containerized-Video-Streaming-For-Edge-Computing/README.md

 INSTALLATION

-We will use [Docker's](https://www.docker.com/) containers to deploy our nodes.
+We will use  Docker containers to deploy our nodes.
+To install Docker, see [Docker's website](https://www.docker.com/) We will use Kubernetes to orchestrates our nodes.

-We will use Kubernetes to orchestrates our nodes.
+We will use a customed Node.js container as our VOD's node:
+(insert our image here)

 RESOURCES